TheJacksonLaboratory/intro-to-hpc/_episodes/05-accessing-hpc-with-SSH.md

 The details on how ssh works

-- The client asks the remote server (sumhpc login node) to establish a connection
+- The (local) client asks the remote server (sumhpc login node) to establish a connection.
-- The remote server then sends a public key to the client (this is done automatically with the ssh command you do not need to generate a key for this).
-- The client stores the public key in its known host file (this is done automatically with the ssh command you do not need to generate a key for this).
-- (Gotcha) if the remote server changes its public ssh key you may need to clean remove the previous ssh key from your list of known hosts.
-You can contact your system adminstrator if this happens, before making any changes.

-INSERT FIGURE OF SSH

-Figure 06.01 shows the basics on how ssh establishes a secure
+- The server and the client work together to encrypt the contents of data transfered through the connection.

 Using ssh to connect to remote server.